hetulpandya44/TweetMoodAI/STEP_BY_STEP_DEPLOYMENT.md

 ### Issue 4: Services Spin Down (Free Tier)

 **Symptoms:**
-- Services are not accessible
+- Services are not accessible after 15 minutes of inactivity
-- First request is slow (~1 minute)
+- First request is slow (~1 minute) - this is the cold start

+**This is Normal for Free Tier:**
+1. ✅ **Services spin down after 15 minutes of inactivity** - This is expected behavior
+2. ✅ **Cold start takes ~1 minute** - First request after spin-down will be slower
+3. ✅ **Subsequent requests are fast** - Once awake, services respond quickly
+4. ✅ **This is acceptable for demonstrations** - Free tier is perfect for project submissions

+**Free Tier Limitations (Accepted):**
+- ⚠️ Services spin down after inactivity (no always-on)
+- ⚠️ No SSH access
+- ⚠️ No scaling
+- ⚠️ No one-off jobs
+- ⚠️ No persistent disks

 **Solutions:**
-1. **This is Normal:**
-   - Free tier services spin down after 15 min inactivity
+1. **For Demonstrations:**
+   - "Wake up" the service by making a request a few minutes before your demo
-   - First request after spin-down takes ~1 minute (cold start)
+   - First request will take ~1 minute, then it's fast
-   - Subsequent requests are fast
+   - This is normal and acceptable for free tier

-2. **Keep Services Alive:**
+2. **Keep Services Alive (Optional):**
-   - Make requests periodically
+   - Make requests periodically (every 10-14 minutes)
    - Use a monitoring service to ping your services
+   - Or simply accept the cold start for demonstrations

+3. **Upgrade (Not Required):**
-   - Or upgrade to paid plan for always-on
+   - If you need always-on service, you can upgrade to a paid plan
+   - For demonstrations and submissions, free tier is perfectly adequate

 ### Issue 5: Model File Too Large